 LabPMM (an Invivoscribe[®] company) is your partner of choice for diagnostic, research, and clinical trial services.
-Our network of laboratories located in the USA, Europe and Asia specialize in internationally harmonized molecular testing, and collectively have CLIA, CAP, DAkkS, and ISO 15189 certifications.
-We also offer contract research organization (CRO) services, and are a comprehensive companion diagnostics (CDx) partner, providing ISO 13485-compliant biomarker development, cGMP manufacturing, regulatory capability, global laboratory services and commercialization.
+Our network of laboratories located in the USA, Europe and Asia specialize in internationally harmonized molecular testing, and flow cytometry, and collectively have CLIA and ISO 15189 certifications via CAP and DAkkS.
+We also offer contract research organization (CRO) services, and are a comprehensive companion diagnostics (CDx) and custom assay development partner, providing ISO 13485-compliant biomarker development, cGMP manufacturing, regulatory capability, global laboratory services and commercialization.